 Pain can result from diseased facet joints in the neck, shoulders, mid-back, ribs, chest, lower back, buttocks, groin or legs.
 To say it another way, facet joint pain can affect many vital areas of the body, resulting in chronic pain and a diminished quality of life for sufferers.
 By destroying ("ablating") these exact nerve fibers, endoscopic facet rhizotomy can greatly improve patients' lives by precisely targeting the source of this pain, says Dr. Chang.

 The short surgery involves the use of a local anesthetic, x-ray guidance and direct visualization through a microscopic camera to guide an electrocautery device to destroy nerves supplying sensation to damaged facet joints.
 "The relief experienced by most patients who undergo this procedure can last for years," adds Dr. Chang.

 Choosing Endoscopic Facet Rhizotomy Surgery

 Today, the most common treatment performed by pain management doctors after a patient has been diagnosed with facet syndrome with a positive medial branch block is radiofrequency ablation.
 This procedure uses heat from electrical currents administered to the patient via a needle to numb effected nerves.
 While radiofrequency ablation deadens a small area around the nerve and is expected to last roughly 6 months before the nerves grow back, endoscopic rhizotomy can affect a much larger area through direct visualization, resulting in much longer periods of pain relief.

-Dr. Chang concludes that with endoscopic facet rhizotomy “the relief experienced by most patients who undergo this procedure can last for months or even years.
-This reprieve is profoundly welcomed from people with chronic neck or lower back pain.”
+Dr. Chang concludes that with endoscopic facet rhizotomy "the relief experienced by most patients who undergo this procedure can last for months or even years.
+This reprieve is profoundly welcomed by people with chronic neck or lower back pain."